 The table below reflects all contractually fixed payments for settlement, repayments and interest resulting from recognised financial assets and liabilities and does not recognise any cash for unresolved claims against projects which have not been recognised as income.
-The table also excludes contractual commitments classified as operating leases (refer to note 26).
 The obligations presented are the undiscounted cash flows for the respective upcoming fiscal years.
-Cash flows for financial assets and liabilities without fixed amount or timing are based on the conditions existing at 30 June 2020.
+Cash flows for financial assets and liabilities without fixed amount or timing are based on the conditions existing at 30 June 2022.